UK Personal Statement Coaching

 At CANA, our consultants guide each student individually for the personal statement, from providing recommended resources based on the student’s interest, having in-depth discussions about the student’s experiences, to giving detailed feedback and suggestions for each draft.

-What to include in the Personal Statement?
+What should I include in the personal statement?

 For UK personal statements, we advise students to reflect on their personal journeys and why they are inspired to choose certain programs.